A horror story of a different Novel, as Mike Stevenson put it.

 Car looks good with tall 17" or 18" edwardian style wheels.

-Worth mentioning: There is another rendition of the Hefling Special.
-Created by Graham Appleyard in the United Kingdom.
-It was built when he saw my creation from what I was told.
+Worth mentioning: There are two another renditions of the Hefling Special.
+One, Created by Graham Appleyard in the United Kingdom.
+It was built when he saw my creation from what I was told. (first 2 pics below) The 2nd, a version by Holecz Csaba of Hungary.
+Holecz asked me for the plans... and I believe he did well.

 ... and it's a car that's recognizable...
 Anywhere.